Boat loans for older boats vs. new boats

 Cons

-- Some lenders may not offer loans for older boats.
+- Some lenders may not finance older boats, even with a personal loan.

-- The rates and fees are typically higher.
+- Rates and fees are typically higher, leading to higher monthly payments.

 Boat loans for new boats

-If you’re a boat enthusiast like an all-season fisher or all summer water warrior, a new boat may be a good choice to handle the constant use.
-Marine lenders may offer special deals for new models or add extra costs like storage, maintenance, and fuel to the loan amount.
+If you’re a boat enthusiast like an all-season fisher or an all-summer water warrior, a new boat may be a good choice to handle the constant use.
+Marine lenders may offer special deals for new models or add extra costs like storage, maintenance and fuel to the loan amount.

 Pros